Bark Parental Control Review 2024: Is It Worth the Cost?

 You can use default settings and create 3 alternative rule sets for your kid’s free time, school hours, and bedtime.
 Bark lets you automatically enforce different rule sets during different times of the day, manually switch your child to a different rule set, or completely pause the internet on their device at any time.
 Changing which apps are allowed is incredibly easy, and it simply requires toggling each app/website on or off.

-You can create different schedules for each day, too — this allows you to restrict access to certain apps during school hours and give more free time on the weekends.
+You can create different schedules for each day, too — this allows you to restrict access to certain apps during school hours and let your child access social media or games on the weekends.

 Unfortunately, Bark doesn’t allow you to set strict time limits for specific apps (like only allowing 2 hours of YouTube per day).
 Top competitors like Qustodio allow you to impose strict time limits that allow your child to use a chosen app for only a set amount of time each day.